 As noted above, enrollment growth and currently overcrowded schools requires new and expanded facilities.
-Two high schools are scheduled to open in August 2010.
-Additional school based positions will be needed at each of these new facilities to provide leadership, instruction and support services.
+Two new high schools opened in August 2010.
+Additional school based positions were needed at each of these new facilities to provide leadership, instruction and support services.
 Most of these positions are merely the result of a new facility, such as the principal, assistant principals, clerical and custodial staff.
 Nevertheless, some instructional staff positions are added because student assignment does not result in class sizes that match perfectly with the student/ teacher ratio used for position allocations.